Apple: Cultivars

 From left to right: the 'Golden Delicious', 'SweeTango', 'Granny Smith', and 'Gala' apples.

 There are more than 7,500 known cultivars (cultivated varieties) of apples.
 Cultivars vary in their yield and the ultimate size of the tree, even when grown on the same rootstock.
 Different cultivars are available for temperate and subtropical climates.
-The UK's National Fruit Collection, which is the responsibility of the Department of Environment, Food, and Rural Affairs, includes a collection of over 2,000 cultivars of apple tree in Kent.
-The University of Reading, which is responsible for developing the UK national collection database, provides access to search the national collection.
-The University of Reading's work is part of the European Cooperative Programme for Plant Genetic Resources of which there are 38 countries participating in the Malus/Pyrus work group.
+The UK's National Fruit Collection in Kent includes over 2,000 apple cultivars.
+The University of Reading, responsible for developing the UK national collection database, provides access to search the national collection.
+Its work is part of the European Cooperative Programme for Plant Genetic Resources, with 38 countries participating in the Malus/Pyrus work group.

 The UK's national fruit collection database contains much information on the characteristics and origin of many apples, including alternative names for what is essentially the same "genetic" apple cultivar.
 Most of these cultivars are bred for eating fresh (dessert apples), though some are cultivated specifically for cooking (cooking apples) or producing cider.
 Cider apples are typically too tart and astringent to eat fresh, but they give the beverage a rich flavor that dessert apples cannot.

 In Europe, apple breeding programs are conducted at places such as Julius Kühn-Institut, the German federal research center for cultivated plants.

 In the United States there are many apple breeding programs associated with universities.
 For instance, in the East, Cornell University has had a program operating since 1880 in Geneva, New York, while in the West, Washington State University started a program to support their home state's apple industry in 1994.
 Released by the University of Minnesota in 1991, the 'Honeycrisp' has become famous for its crispness and juiciness, thereby commanding high market prices.
 Unusually for a popular cultivar, the 'Honeycrisp' is not directly related to another popular apple cultivar but instead to two unsuccessful cultivars.
-However, it is also difficult to grow and to store, prompting the industry to seek hybrids that not only appeal to consumers are also less costly for farmers to cultivate and last longer in storage.
+However, it is also difficult to grow and to store, prompting the industry to seek hybrids that not only appeal to consumers but are also less costly for farmers to cultivate and last longer in storage.
 By the 2020s, about half of the new apple varieties entering the market in the United States and Canada are 'Honeycrisp' progeny.
 Such hybrids include the 'SweeTango' (a cross between the 'Honeycrisp' and the 'Zestar') introduced by the University of Minnesota in 2008 and the 'Cosmic Crisp' (the 'Honeycrisp' and the 'Enterprise') released by Washington State University in 2017.